Mar

 • Strengthening the immune system.

 They can also calm you, provide a deeper level of inner peace and cultivate more mindfulness.
 Although this practice offers many of the same benefits as the Tai Chi, it is unique in many ways.
 Please join the class to learn more about it and see if it is right for you!
-A suggested donation of $10 per class will go to Carrie; she also does Venmo.
+A suggested donation of $10 per class will go to Carrie; she also does Venmo.a

 Tai Chi Gung